Ordzo/EMB2-Pong-Group5/GenericSlidingAverage/ipcore_dir/divider_readme.txt

    Generate an IP symbol based on the current project options'.

    * divider.asy

+SYM file generator:
+   Generate a SYM file for compatibility with legacy flows

+   * divider.sym

 Generate ISE metadata:
    Create a metadata file for use when including this core in ISE designs